ONUS Price Hits $0.48 (ONUS)

-ONUS (ONUS) traded 0% lower against the dollar during the 1-day period ending at 8:00 AM Eastern on April 5th.
-ONUS has a market capitalization of $46.35 million and approximately $54,465.66 worth of ONUS was traded on exchanges in the last 24 hours.
-In the last seven days, ONUS has traded 1.3% lower against the dollar.
-One ONUS coin can currently be bought for about $0.48 or 0.00000716 BTC on exchanges.
+ONUS (ONUS) traded 1.1% higher against the U.S. dollar during the 24 hour period ending at 11:00 AM Eastern on April 8th.
+One ONUS coin can currently be bought for approximately $0.48 or 0.00000677 BTC on major cryptocurrency exchanges.
+ONUS has a market cap of $46.94 million and $61,645.63 worth of ONUS was traded on exchanges in the last day.
+In the last week, ONUS has traded up 0.4% against the U.S. dollar.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.